Fabián Cerda

-Fabián Alfredo Cerda Valdés (born February 7, 1989), is a Chilean football goalkeeper who plays for Deportes La Serena.
+Fabián Alfredo Cerda Valdés (born February 7, 1989), is a Chilean football goalkeeper who plays for Rangers de Talca.

 Club career

 In 2017–18, Cerda played for Tulsa Roughnecks in the United States.

 Cerda spent four seasons with Curicó Unido until December 2023.

 Cerda joined Deportes La Serena for the 2025 season.

+A free agent during the first half of 2026, Cerda signed with Rangers de Talca on 3 August 2026.

 International career

 Along with Chile U18 he won the 2008 João Havelange Tournament.
 The next year, he was part of the Chile U20 squad at the 2009 South American U-20 Championship.

 Personal life

 His nephew, Axel Cerda, is a player from the Universidad Católica youth ranks who won the 2022 Chilean Youth Championship at under-16 level along with the team.